Energy Saving Tip 1 – Protect Your Thermal Envelope

 - Turn down the heat on the water heater.
 With water heating accounting for somewhere between 1/6 and 1/4 of all the energy used in your home, it’s a prime target for energy savings.
 Turning the temperature down to about 120 degrees can save you money, and if you have young children in the household, you can also protect them from scalding their hands.

 - No matter how high you set the thermostat, the furnace will produce heat at the same rate.
 If you come home after setting the thermostat back for the workday and you want the house to heat up fast, cranking the thermostat way up just means that if you forget it, you’ll have told it to waste a ton of energy keeping the house warmer than you need it to.

-For more energy saving tips to help you through the cool weather, or to schedule annual maintenance or just learn more about heating systems topics and optimizing your energy savings in Winston-Salem, contact Logan Home Energy Services.
+For more energy-saving tips to help you through the cool weather, schedule annual maintenance, or just learn more about heating systems topics and optimizing your energy savings in Winston-Salem, contact Logan Home Energy Services.